websight-io/docs/docs/terms-of-use/index.md

 Portions of the WebSight software are licensed as follows:

 * All projects hosted on [WebSight-io GitHub](https://github.com/websight-io/) are licensed under the license defined in `LICENSE` file in the project root directory.
-If the file does not exists, the fallback license is [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)
+If the file does not exist, the fallback license is [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0)

 * Closed source projects hosted on internal Dynamic Solutions repositories are licensed under [Dynamic Solutions License](https://websight.io/product/ds-private/LICENSE.txt)